yonlif/BluehatIL-LLS-writeup/README.md

 ![An-example-of-ECC-version-of-Diffie-Hellman-Protocol](https://github.com/user-attachments/assets/92de61eb-132e-4761-a47f-e53815f33b12)

-An understaning of the ECDH algorithm is important here - you can read in wikipedia about the [general idea](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) and the [EC variant](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman).
+An understanding of the ECDH algorithm is important here - you can read in wikipedia about the [general idea](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) and the [EC variant](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman).
 Shortly - an elliptic curve point is a mathematical object that implements the "Addition" operator between two points.
 Multiplication is defined only point to scalar and is implemented by adding the point to itself many times.
 Both of these operations create another point on curve.
 If we multiplied a point by a scalar it should be hard to find the original point (This is the discrete logarithm problem in elliptic curve, many CTFs simply use a curve where for some magic math reasons solving this is easy but in this CTF the curve is SM2 - and is the [Chinese national standard](https://docs.openssl.org/1.1.1/man7/SM2/#name)).

 So, client sends to server his public key - `client_private_key * G (G = an aggreed point from the beggining)` and the server multiplies by `server_private_key` resulting in `client_private_key * server_private_key * G`.
 Take a moment to understand why the client gets the same expression on his side as well.